← Blog

 What is virtual instructor led training?

 Now, many are extending this approach to include complementary eLearning elements.
 Which, when combined with face-to-face and or VILT, is known as blended learning.
 For learners, this provides more collaboration, discussion, and interactive learning, while catering to a wide range of learning styles.
 It is also proven to increase learning outcomes and knowledge retention.
-For training providers, blended learning further increases the value of a course, increases scalability, and further reduces the amount of time an instructor spends teaching.
+For training providers, blended learning further increases the value of a course, increases scalability, and further reduces the amount of time a trainer spends teaching.

 Virtual training sessions are usually much shorter from 60 minutes to 2 hours max, compared to classroom-based training which can be a full or half day session.
 The biggest challenges with virtual training lies in keeping students engaged and connected.